ehratjon/cil_2021/JONASNOTES.md

 - write more intuitive model with grad, since testing with no grad is difficult
   - only one node
 - focus more on pre and postprocessing
+- batch size, learning rate etc. is set automatically in pytorch ligtning.
+  - how to optimize in pytorch without lightning or change to lightning
+  - what hyperparameters need to be optimized ???
 - write test cases for new model and better visualizations to get a glimpse of things
 - remove test.py and include these things in train.py
 - go through train.py again and check if the code makes sense